About our courses

 We help participants to deal with this job market reality – assisting them to side-step prejudice and scepticism concerning their age, backgrounds or experience: helping them to start to achieve economic independence where chasing traditional employment channels only creates frustrations or low self-esteem.

-Guy owns ExGate Ltd and is also the XGSET Course Leader.
+Guy owns ExGate Ltd and is also the Course Leader for both our XGSET and BASE courses.

 He is a science graduate of Durham University, a qualified Certified Fraud Examiner and a Fellow of the Royal Geographical Society.